-This study aims to increase awareness about IP and associated mental health factors among medical students worldwide.
-It also explores associated family dynamics and introduces a new regression model to help in identifying high risk medical students.
-This study is also a first of its kind in the Sudanese medical student's population and adds the growing body of literature in Sudan and the African region.
-Therefore, the aim of this study is to identify the occurrence and factors associated with impostor phenomenon among medical students at Khartoum University, Sudan, in 2021-2022.
+- 1 This study aims to increase awareness about IP and associated mental health factors among medical - 2 students worldwide.
+It also explores associated family dynamics and introduces a new regression model to - 3 help in identifying high risk medical students.
+This study is also a first of its kind in the Sudanese medical - 4 student's population and adds the growing body of literature in Sudan and the African region. therefore, the - 5 aim of this study was to identify the occurrence and factors associated with Impostor phenomenon among - 6 medical students at Khartoum University, Sudan, in 2021-2022. - 7